 Ford Mustang Mach-E police vehicles to go under testing from next year

-Ford Mustang Mach-E police vehicles to go under testing from next year2 min read .
-Updated: 14 Dec 2021, 06:00 PM IST
+Ford Mustang Mach-E police vehicles to go under testing from next year

 The Ford Mustang Mach-E electric vehicle after passing Michigan State Police 2022 evaluation will now be tested by United State's Homeland Security.